Su wins historic men's snowboard big air gold as China soars to set new Olympic record

 Related Stories

-- Gremaud grabs women's freeski slopestyle gold, China's Gu wins silver at Beijing 2022
+- China's He Jinbo fails to qualify for men's freeski slopestyle finals at Beijing 2022

 Copyright © 2022 People's Daily Online.
 All Rights Reserved.